divijghose/firedrake/Firedrake-meeting-2020-04-14.md

 DH to comment further on issue also.

 ## RWH: Separate slack help/dev chat?
-RH: am I being annoying on Slack?
+> RH: am I being annoying on Slack?

-DH: Short answer, no, Slack is not currently "too busy", continue current posting
+> DH: Short answer, no, Slack is not currently "too busy", continue current posting

 ## KS: Filtered Writeup (Update):
-Will discuss at next meeting when larger group (LM, SK, +others) are present Will be useful these.
+Will discuss at next meeting when larger group (LM, SK, +others) are present.

 KS to join Thetis meeting

 ## Date of next meeting